Filter by Topic:

 Game Shooting in the UK

 In the United Kingdom, the most popular game shooting activity involves pheasant shooting.
-It's worth noting that the UK shooting season starts in October and runs until the end of February, (January for Northern Ireland and the Isle of Man) Recent statistics show that this sport contributes up to £32 million pounds to the economy.
+It's worth noting that the UK shooting season starts in October and runs until the end of February, (January for Northern Ireland and the Isle of Man) Recent studies conducted by the UK Parliament shows that this sport contributes up to £2 billion pounds to the economy.

 Pheasants are part of the Phasionidae family which are described as heavy, ground living birds.
 Phasionidae birds include partridge, jungle fowl, chickens, old world quail and peafowl.